microsoft/TransformerCompression/README.md

 To run sliceGPT on `microsoft/phi-2`, from the `experiments` folder, run
 ```
-    python run_slicegpt_perplexity.py --model microsoft/phi-2 --save-dir <path/to/save/sliced_model/to> \
-    --hf-token <HF_TOKEN> --eval-baseline --eval-fused-model --sparsity 0.25 --no-wandb --device cuda:0 \
+    python run_slicegpt_perplexity.py --model microsoft/phi-2 --save-dir path/to/save/sliced_model --sparsity 0.25 --no-wandb --device cuda:0
 ```
-This will compress the `microsoft/phi-2` model, show the perplexity evaluation before and after compressing the model and save the compressed model to the specified path.
+This will compress the `microsoft/phi-2` model and save the compressed model to the specified path.
+To show the perplexity evaluation before and after compressing the model, add options `--eval-baseline --eval-fused-model`.
+Please consult the script for the full set of options.

 The experiments folder also contains scripts for
 - [finetuning](./experiments/run_finetuning.py) the compressed model to recover most of the quality lost during compression